ucla-biostat-203b/2023winter/syllabus/syllabus.md

 ## Final Grade

-Grades will be based on the homework (70%) + class attendance and participation (30%).
+Grades will be based on the homework (70%) + class attendance, pop quizzes, and participation (Slack, office hours) (30%).
 Auditors must earn a respectable D to gain recording of this course.

 ## UCLA ADA Policy